 Ah, language analysis.
 It’s that time of year again, which sees us trade our novels and films for newspapers and blog articles, and our knowledge of characters and themes for the never-ending list of persuasive language devices which we will soon begin to scour our texts in search of.

 Once again we must put ourselves in the mind of an author, only this time it’s a little different.
-No longer are we searching for hidden meanings within the text, instead we search for blatant appeals to emotions and values which our daring author uses to persuade us to stand in solidarity with their view.
+No longer are we searching for hidden meanings within the text, instead we search for techniques and appeals to emotions which our daring author uses to persuade us to stand in solidarity with their view.
 My, how times change.
 Just when we think we’re getting the hang of something, VCE English throws us a curveball.
 Typical VCAA.

-The following post refers to two articles, ‘Australia’s offshore detention regime is a brutal and obscene piece of self-delusion,’ by Ben Doherty and Helen Davidson, and ‘Stand in solidarity with people seeking asylum this holiday season,’ by Kon Kon Karapanagiotidis.
+The following post refers to two articles, ‘Australia’s offshore detention regime is a brutal and obscene piece of self-delusion,’ by Ben Doherty and Helen Davidson, and ‘Stand in solidarity with people seeking asylum this holiday season,’ by Kon Karapanagiotidis.

 Step 1: Planning Your Essay

 Now, before you get too deep into this step - and I know how eager you must be to dive into that juicy analysis – you first need to decide on a structure.
 In this particular case of Language Analysis, we are comparing two articles, meaning we have a couple of different structures to choose from.
 That is, we now need to decide whether we will be separating the analysis of each article into its own individual paragraph, or rather, integrating the analysis and drawing on similar ideas from each of the texts to compare them within one paragraph.
 Tough decisions, eh?